leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 **Question of the month**

 If you have been affected by the crisis and think I could help, please reply directly to this email and we'll problem solve together.

+**Fluctuat nec mergitur**

+> If I can stop one heart from breaking,
+> I shall not live in vain;
+> If I can ease one life the aching,
+> Or cool one pain,
+> Or help one fainting robin
+> Unto his nest again,
+> I shall not live in vain.

 **Shoutouts**